-SkyCity's mouldy car graveyard: The unseen risk within
+SkyCity's mouldy car graveyard: The hidden risk within

-Mould in cars trapped beneath fire-hit SkyCity in Auckland could be dangerous to people's health, a specialist has warned.
+Mould in cars trapped beneath the fire-damaged NZ International Convention Centre in Auckland could be dangerous to people's health, a specialist has warned.

-Tim Dorrington, technical manager of Papamoa Beach-based Mould Inspections, raised concerns about the risk to people about to rescue about 180 cars beneath the NZ International Convention Centre.
+Tim Dorrington, technical manager of Papamoa Beach-based Mould Inspections, raised concerns about the risk to people about to retrieve about 180 cars still beneath the building, which suffered a large blaze in October last year.

 "These cars should be decontaminated before being removed from the car park.
-They will no doubt be opened and who knows what the level of toxicity will be by now and what scale of health issues this can cause?" said Dorrington, an internationally accredited mould inspector.
+They will no doubt be opened and who knows what the level of toxicity will be by now and what scale of health issues this can cause," said Dorrington, an internationally accredited mould inspector.

 READ MORE: